Skip to main content

 Each academic unit should apply for their portion of funding on a collaborative event.
 Schools are encouraged to work jointly on the application and submit identical information.

-Events and programs that support alumni engagement, including:
+Events and programs that support alumni engagement, such as:

 • Alumni/student networking event in another city.